-- e.g. If an employee finishes work at 2:30 a.m. and returns to work at 11:30 a.m., he/she would be paid at straight time from 8:00 a.m. - 7.15 Where a worker reports at the request of the Employer and performs work at overtime rates prior to his/her regular starting time, such time will be considered as overtime only and not considered in calculating his/her daily minimums under this clause.
+- e.g. If an employee finishes work at 2:30 a.m. and returns to work at 11:30 a.m., they would be paid at straight time from 8:00 a.m. - 7.15 Where a worker reports at the request of the Employer and performs work at overtime rates prior to their regular starting time, such time will be considered as overtime only and not considered in calculating their daily minimums under this clause.